What are Integrated Marketing Communications?

 In our earlier blog, we defined integrated marketing as an approach to creating a unified and consistent experience for customers to interact with a brand or company.

-According to Philip Kotler, the integrated marketing communication process involves creating, communicating, and delivering value for consumers such that the ‘whole is more than the sum of parts’.
+According to Philip Kotler, the integrated marketing communications process involves creating, communicating, and delivering value for consumers such that the ‘whole is more than the sum of parts’.

 It maximizes the individual and cumulative effort of all communication channels, including mass media, advertising, digital media, social media, events, public relations, and mobiles for engaging with customers.